TemplateTasks/.github/profile/README.md

 The idea behind this project is actually quite simple - to implement and share some common stuff like libraries and micro-services.
 Stuff we, developers, are have to implement again and again, through the years, companies and projects.

-Thus, the moto - *Implement.
+Thus, the moto:

+> Implement.
 Share.
-Reuse.*
+Reuse.

+And a quote I really like:

+> Insanity is doing the same thing over and over and expecting different results.